Get to Know QSpace

 single string, e.e.
 [2 1],'conj' is equivalent to '2,1;'

-' where the convention on string notation
+or '21' where the convention on string notation

 follows that of contraction indices [ctrIdx]